 Breaks Save More Time Than They Take

-Once you feel how effective a well-timed and strategically used break is in reinforcing behavior and increasing performance, you will always feel it is time well-spent.
+Once you realize how effective a well-timed and strategically used break is in reinforcing desired behavior and increasing performance, you will always feel it is time well-spent.
 Your training will progress faster when you use breaks wisely and strategically.
 Interval training works not only for the body but for the mind as well.

 "Ultimately, a relaxed horse will offer more energy and effort"